John-Abbott-College/6A6-Notes/assignments/Assignment2.md

 ## Additional notes

-- I suggest you draw a quick wireframe of your app to help you define the views and their interactions with the model
+- I suggest drawing a quick wireframe of your app to help you define the views and their interactions with the model

 - For all image button icons, download them from [flaticon](https://www.flaticon.com/) or [icon8](https://icons8.com/icons/set/library)
-- Create your layouts with hard coded data for simplification
-- Keep your code behind clean!
-(As little logic as possible)

 ## Helpful Tips